Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="manager_activating_nfc_device"></a>
-## Activating and Deactivating NFC
+## Activate and deactivate NFC

-To activate and deactivate NFC:
+To activate and deactivate NFC, follow the steps below:

 1. To use the following NFC activation method, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file: